Camera Focus Chart

-Whether you refer to it as a Siemens star, spoke target, or focus chart, it serves a similar purpose.
+It serves a similar purpose, whether you refer to it as a Siemens star, spoke target, or focus chart.
 A focus chart assists you in obtaining the best focus for your camera, especially when experiencing a shallow field depth.

 Have you ever noticed mild blurriness in a video or picture you took?
 A sharp focus eliminates the blurry display and channels a person's interest in the image's subject.